DAIOS-AI/mindscript/README.md

 end
 ```

-**For-loops** come in three forms: iteration over the elements of an array,
+**For-loops** come in three forms: iteration over the elements of an *array*,
-over the key-value pairs of an object, and over the non-null outputs of
+over the key-value pairs of an *object*, and over the outputs of
 an *iterator* (see below).
 The entire for-loop evaluates to the last evaluated
 expression, i.e. as if the executions of its body are concatenated.
 ```